 Summer holidays don’t always have to be about lounging on a beach and working on your tan.

 There are plenty of options for action-packed city breaks in Europe, where you’ll still be able to enjoy warm weather.

 Here are my three suggestions for getaways on the continent that offer a little more than just sun, sea and sand:

 Barcelona is one of those destinations that really does have a bit of everything.
-Its location on the Mediterranean coast means it boasts a vibrant waterfront and some urban beaches (like La Nova Mar Bella) – perfect if you do want to spend a day soaking up the sunshine.
+Its location on the Mediterranean coast means it boasts a vibrant waterfront and some urban beaches (like La Nova Mar Bella) – perfect if you do want to spend a day in Barcelona soaking up the sunshine.

 Of course, as one of Spain’s major metropolises, it is bursting with cultural attractions, including museums, art galleries and amazing architecture.

 You can’t really miss the Sagrada Familia Cathedral, one of Antoni Gaudi’s most famous creations, while the Museum of the History of Catalonia is an excellent place to visit if you’re short on time and want to get a feel of the artistic and cultural background of the city.

 If you’re more of a night owl, you’ll have plenty to keep you occupied once the sun sets.